thoeser/jp-verb-quiz/README.md

 While learning Japanese, I stumbled upon the original Don's Japanese Conjugation Drill, followed by LanDon's extended version, and I found both to be very helpful.

 However, as my knowledge of Japanese has grown, I have started to notice some drill questions that seemed like errors to me.
-This is my humble attempt to make this test even better.
+Both original projects seemed to be inactive, so this is my humble attempt to continue the work and make this test even better.
 Please keep in mind that I am still a beginner in Japanese.
 I encourage you to learn the conjugation rules thoroughly, and if something in this test doesn't look right, please consult a dictionary.

 **This is not yet functional.
 Please don't use it atm!**